Localization, Internationalization, and Globalization

 Coca Cola launched the “Share a Coke” campaign back in 2013.
 With this campaign, Coca Cola added messages like “Share a Coke with Jack” or “Share a Coke with Jill” to each of their bottles.
 This encouraged people to use Coca Cola as a way to connect with others.
 However, they went beyond doing this in just English speaking markets.

-To spread this campaign globally, Coca Cola had to localize their slogans.
+To spread this campaign globally, Coca Cola had to localize their slogans and their international content marketing campaign in general.
 For instance, in China it’s bad manners to address a person by their first name, so Coca Cola changed their messages to be more along the lines of “Share a Coke with a friend”.

 Had they not localized, they would have had a harder time getting a foothold in the Chinese market – much like KFC did when they directly translated their slogan from “Finger-licking good” to “Eat your fingers off”.